What is phishing?

 Typically, the phisher sends an email message to a large group of individuals whose addresses he has captured from address books and websites across the internet.
 The message, usually well-crafted and official-looking, may claim to be from a financial institution, a service provider, or any other organization known by the recipient.
 It may offer a benefit, such as "click here for more free hard drive space" or offer other enticements.
 Many messages include threats like, "failure to comply will result in canceling your account," or "if you don't confirm your information, your email won't work."
 The email message asks the recipient to confirm or provide some personal information.
 Often, the recipient is asked to provide the information by clicking a website link in the email.
 But while the link to the website may look legitimate, the link that is displayed is not necessarily the actual site you visit when you click on it.

-• If you receive an email or phone call from any organization asking you to provide personal information, such as your social security number, password, or account numbers, do not respond.
+- If you receive an email, phone call (vishing), or text (smishing) asking you to provide personal information, such as your social security number, password, or account numbers, do not respond.

-• If you receive an email that appears to be from a friend but seems out of context, contact that person and ask if they sent it.
+- If you receive a request that appears to be from a friend but seems out of context, contact that person and ask if they sent it.

 Video